jack-tol/arXivGPT/README.md

 Welcome to the GitHub repository for **arXivGPT**, a project leveraging Retrieval-Augmented Generation (RAG) to help students, enthusiasts, and researchers understand and consume the latest research published on arXiv.

-arXivGPT is a ConversationAI Product.
-For more information, visit https://conversationai.io.

 ## About

 arXivGPT provides detailed explanations of research papers, making complex concepts and methodologies more accessible.
 This tool utilizes language models and RAG to enhance the learning experience.